wldfyre/iScoutTool/PRD_iScoutTool.md

     """Process text input and populate target table"""

 def on_clear_all_clicked():
-    """Clear table data and reset UI state"""
+    """Clear all rows in tblBossList, clear txtiScoutBoss, and reset UI state"""

 def on_go_home_clicked():
-    """Execute return to home coordinates"""
+    """Execute return to home coordinates using intHomeServer, intHomeXLoc, intHomeYLoc """

 def on_target_go_clicked(row_index):
-    """Navigate to specific target from table row"""
+    """Navigate to specific target from table row using intEnemyServer,  row cell from column labeled 'X', and row cell from column labeled 'Y'"""
 ```

 #### 5.2.2 Table Interactions